-However, when asked if it felt wrong to cheat, Armstrong replied: "No. Scary."
-The result of years denying has been devastating for Armstrong.
+However, when asked if it felt wrong to cheat, Armstrong replied: “No. Scary.”
+The result of years of denying has been devastating for Armstrong.
 He lost all seven Tour de France titles and received a lifetime ban from competition.

 In 2012, he resigned as chairman of the Lance Armstrong Foundation cancer charity which was renamed Livestrong.
 All of Armstrong’s sponsors have dropped him and in 2013 Nike cut ties with Livestrong.

 In 2015 a Texas arbitration panel ruled that Armstrong must repay a Dallas-based sports promotions company $10 million in prize money he received for having won the Tour de France in 2002, 2003 and 2004.

 *Watch the videos of all 7 cases within the interactive mind map: https://goo.gl/kQGJ8V.

 Although denying is the old school way of handling a crisis, still, many companies, politicians, and managers fall back to this strategy.

 Check the examples in the mind map.
 Nestle India initially denying that there were safety issues with its popular Maggi Noodles.

 President Clinton denying that he had sex with intern Monica Lewinsky.

 Iceland’s Prime Minister Gunnlaugsson walking out of a television interview when asked to explain his involvement in an offshore company.